AlexWaygood/cpython/Doc/library/os.rst

    Change the mode of *path* to the numeric *mode*.
 If path is a symlink, this affects the symlink rather than the target.
 See the docs for :func:`chmod` for possible values of *mode*.
-As of Python 3.3, this is equivalent to ``os.chmod(path, mode, follow_symlinks=False)``.
+This is equivalent to ``os.chmod(path, mode, follow_symlinks=False)``.

    .. audit-event:: os.chmod path,mode,dir_fd os.lchmod